uutzinger/blackflysync/README.md

 # Blackfly Camera to LED sync
-This software is developed for Teensy 4.x or 3.2.
+This software controls an external light source for a camera that provides a frame trigger.
+It was developed for Teensy 4.x or 3.2.
-It controls an external light source for a camera.

 The frame trigger of the camera is used to advance to the next illumination color.
 The lightsource intensity is adjusted using PWM modulation.
-For a 500 frames/second camera and using PWM frequency of 50kHz will result in 100 light pulses per frame.
+Using a 500 frames/second camera and PWM frequency of 50kHz will result in up to 100 light pulses per frame.

-This software is desgined for a FET driver and FET power switch.
-A FET driver usually has an enable/disable input.
-The gate of the driver is conencted to a PWM clock and the individual channel is enabled through the enable/disable input.
-Without such hardware this software is likely not useful.
+This software is desgined for a custom circuit with a FET driver and FET power switch.
+The gate of the FET driver is conencted to a PWM clock and the individual channel is enabled through the enable/disable pin.

 Up to 13 channels are configured but more can be added.
-When auto advances is enabled each frame trigger first turns off current LED channel and activates next one.
+When auto advances is enabled, each frame trigger first turns off the current LED channel, then activates the next one.
 Each channel has a pin associated on the microcontroller.
-There is one common PWM signal for all LEDs on one pin of the microcontroller.
+There is one common PWM signal for all LEDs.
 Individual channels can be disabled/enabled in software.

-If the 14th Channel is enabled an image will be taken with all LEDs off.
+That last channel (14) serves for background measurements and, when enabled, an image will be taken with all LEDs off.

-A button can be attached to disable all lights.
+A button can be attached to disable all LEDs via software.
 The button will need to create a conenction to ground when pressed.
 If the button pin is set to -1, this feature is disabled.

+*Urs Utzinger, July, 2021*
+*Shannon McCoy, 2020, 2021*

 ## Example Work Flow
   - Disable Auto Advance: a
     - f:   set the PWM frequency
-    - d: set the duty cycle
     - r:   resolution in bits
     - C:   set PWM pin
   - Load working channel from EEPROM: e.g. s0
   - Adjust working channel:
-    - enable/disable channel
+    - m/M: enable/disable channel
     - p:   set the pin associated to current channel
+    - d:   set pulse width on the channel
   - Save working channel: s
   - Enable Auto Advance:  A
   - Save channel configurations to EEPROM: E

 ## Help/Configuration